Advertising

 Rafael Shinzo

-On May 31, 2024, we closely followed the first hearing of the trial of Erika Ikeda , better known as Nekokurage , creator of the manga 'Kusuriya no Hitorigoto' .
+On May 31, 2024, we closely followed the first hearing in the trial of Erika Ikeda, better known as Nekokurage, creator of the manga 'Kusuriya no Hitorigoto'.

-As you know, Erika is the talented author behind the adaptation of the popular manga and light novel "Kusuriya no Hitorigoto (The Apothecary Diaries)."
-Unfortunately, she is facing serious charges for violating the Income Tax Law due to failure to file tax returns estimated at around 47 million yen, equivalent to approximately 300,000 US dollars.
+As you know, Erika is the talented author behind the adaptation of the popular manga and novel “Kusuriya no Hitorigoto (The Apothecary Diaries)”.
+Unfortunately, she is facing serious charges for violating the Income Tax Law, due to the failure to file tax returns estimated at around 47 million yen, equivalent to approximately 300,000 US dollars.

 Kusuriya no Hitorigoto manga

-During the hearing, Erika admitted the charges, explaining that she intended to settle her tax obligations accumulated over several years.
-It's sad to see such a situation, especially considering she was aware of the need to file her taxes since the beginning of her career as a manga artist, back in 2010.
-But unfortunately, her manga delivery deadlines always seemed to outpace her tax responsibilities.
+During the hearing, Erika admitted to the accusations, explaining that she intended to settle her accumulated tax obligations over several years.
+It's sad to see such a situation, especially considering that she was aware of the need to file her tax returns from the beginning of her career as a manga artist back in 2010.
+But, unfortunately, the deadlines for delivering her manga always seemed to take precedence over her tax responsibilities.

 Fukuoka District Court